 How to lower your down payment as a first-time buyer

-First-time homebuyer loans with low or no down payment
+Low or no down payment mortgages

 First-time homebuyer down payment assistance programs

 Many states and local municipalities offer down payment assistance programs for first-time homebuyers, such as:

 - Grants: A grant is essentially a gift that can help cover your down payment and closing costs.
 You never have to pay it back.